sarah-lin81/notes/README.md

 # Notes
-A notes app supporting markdown and syntax highlighting.
+A notes app supports Markdown and syntax highlighting.
 Notes are being saved to Local Storage.

 # Libraries
 - Marked